 - Pomona College or other 7C-based opportunities (opportunities must be external & organized/administered by the employer/company/organization)

 - Organizations run by members of students' immediate family, or current undergraduate students

-Students can access Handshake to search for internship opportunities and other experiential learning opportunities.
-Via Handshake, students have access to a number of resources to guide their internship search.
-Students are encouraged to view the PCIP Summer Experience resource page in Handshake for a list of past PCIP internship placements (international & domestic).
+Students can access Handshake to search for potential summer internship opportunities.
+Via Handshake, students also have access to a number of internal and external resources to guide their internship search.

-As a condition of receiving an award, short assignments are required while on site.
-The culminating project of the summer is a poster that PCIP students present during the Summer Intensive Experience Poster Conference.
-The Poster Conference gives PCIP Summer students an opportunity to share their experiences with the campus community and takes place early in the fall semester.
+As a condition of receiving an award, short assignments are required throughout the summer.
+The culminating project of the summer is a final product that PCIP students present during the Intensive Summer Experience Symposium.
+The Symposium gives PCIP Summer students an opportunity to share their experiences with the campus community and takes place early in the fall semester.

 Assignments include the following:

 - learning agreement

 - informational interviews

 - presentation at annual Intensive Summer Experience Symposium

 Award recipients must comply with all set deadlines and requirements.
 Should a recipient default on their contract they may become ineligible for future Career Development Office funding opportunities.